This article describes the process to mount and access a Volume Restore on Windows-based operating systems.

 6. When you finish configuring the share, click Generate Target to continue.

 7. Your Datto appliance will share the contents of the selected recovery point over the network.
-Make note of the Target address displayed in the Mounted Restore Options field (Figure 3).
+Make a note of the Target address displayed in the Mounted Restore Options field (Figure 3).

 8. Follow the steps in the Mounting an iSCSI Share in Windows article to attach the recovery point as a logical drive to your production machine.